Dropping global bond yields, recession fears put BOJ in a bind

 But defending that number has proved tricky.

-A modest cut in the BOJ's bond buying on Friday did little to push up the 10-year JGB yield <JP10YTN=JBTC>, which briefly hit a three-year low of -0.255% on Friday.
+A modest cut in the BOJ's bond buying on Friday did little to push up the 10-year JGB yield, which briefly hit a three-year low of -0.255% on Friday.

 NO POWERFUL TOOLS